zydou/arti/doc/dev/notes/circuit-padding.md

 machines by defining blocking to operate only on the packaging of DATA cells in the [Blocking for Client-side Machines](#blocking-for-client-side-machines).

-We ensure that critical circuit-setup control cells are not delayed relay-side, by requring that relay-side machines MUST NOT block while the usage of RELAY_EARLY cells is ongoing, in the [Blocking for Relay-side Machines](#blocking-for-relay-side-machines) section.
+We ensure that critical circuit-setup control cells are not delayed relay-side, by requiring that relay-side machines MUST NOT block while the usage of RELAY_EARLY cells is ongoing, in the [Blocking for Relay-side Machines](#blocking-for-relay-side-machines) section.